 31canceres of lung among women diagnosed with HIV, 20 had a previous diagnosis of AIDS, 14 of which involved an AIDS-related pneumonia.
 Of 15 cases of lung cancer among men with HIV, six individuals involved with the previous diagnosis of AIDS, three of which involved pneumonia.

 Survival data were available for patients 56 45 and during follow-up of these individuals died.
 The mean survival time for women was 9,5 months, whereas men survived for an average of six months.
 The analysis of all 56 patients showed that the only factor associated with longer survival after diagnosis was 2001.
 A history of injecting drug use was associated with lower survival.

 The researchers then restricted the analysis to the 42 patients with lung cancer with HIV.
 The only factor related with HIV regardless associated with lung cancer survival was an index of CD4 count below 200 cells / mm3 (HR = 2,55, 95% CI, 1,09 5,0.95).

-"Our data suggest that the lung damage and inflammation associated with HIV infection may be causing increased risk of lung cancer, the investigators conclude.
-But it also noted, "to encourage and help young HIV-infected smokers to quit and support smoking cessation is essential to reduce the burden of lung cancer in this population."
+"Our data suggest that lung damage and inflammation associated with HIV infection may be an increased risk of lung cancer, the researchers conclude.
+But they also noted, "Encouraging and helping young HIV-infected smokers to quit and sustain cessation of smoking is imperative to reduce the burden of lung cancer in this population."
+Michael Carter

 Published: December 22 2015 Translated by Claudio Souza's originalPrevious AIDS-related pulmonary disease associated with lung cancer risk for people with HIVReview Mara Macedo